Mschmidt19/bookmark_manager/README.md

 The website will have the following specification:

 Show a list of bookmarks :heavy_check_mark:
-Add new bookmarks :construction:
+Add new bookmarks :heavy_check_mark:
-Delete bookmarks
+Delete bookmarks :construction:
 Update bookmarks
 Comment on bookmarks
 Tag bookmarks into categories